mhagiwara/100-nlp-papers/README.md

 # 100 Must-Read NLP Papers

 This is a list of 100 important natural language processing (NLP) papers that serious students and researchers working in the field should probably know about and read.
+This list is compiled by [Masato Hagiwara](http://masatohagiwara.net/).
+I welcome any feedback on this list.

 This list is originally based on the answers for a Quora question I posted years ago: [What are the most important research papers which all NLP studnets should definitely read?](https://www.quora.com/What-are-the-most-important-research-papers-which-all-NLP-students-should-definitely-read).
 I thank all the people who contributed to the original post.